Return to Bratbike home 1-800-BRATBIK

 Disclaimer: Brattleboro does not have a pizza that we would remember fondly for years.
 We don't know why.
 We are regular customers at pizza shops here, and gladly spend lots of money on local offerings, but classic pizza comes from other places.
 New York.
 Atlantic City.
 Bay and Goodman's in Rochester, NY.
 King of Pizza in Philadelphia, before the INS cracked down on them.
 And New Haven, certainly, New Haven.
 Just not Brattleboro (sigh).

 VIP II, Rte.
-9 in West Brattleboro next to the 7-Eleven - The place in town for a thin crust, Italian pizza (ask for New York style or they'll make it thick).
-Calzones, pizza by the slice, but we go there because it's our favorite pizza in town.
+9 in West Brattleboro next to the 7-Eleven - The place in town for a thin crust, Italian pizza.
+Calzones, pizza by the slice.
 No bike parking to speak of, though.

 About us | Home | Bikes | Other stuff |Specials| Brattleboro |Contact us